 Livability (noun): Livability is the sum of the factors that add up to a community’s quality of life—including the built and natural environments, economic prosperity, social stability and cohesion, healthcare, educational opportunity, and cultural, entertainment and recreation possibilities.

-After months of preparation, and compiling information and feedback, we are ready to collectively take action!
-Come ready to be energized, inspired, and focused on the work it will take to move our community in the direction we all envision.
-September 10 is just the beginning, show up, team up, and help take us to the next level in the 100-day challenge that awaits.
+After months of preparation, and compiling information and feedback, we have collectively begun to take action!
+We are energized, inspired, and focused on the work it will take to move our community in the direction we all envision.
+September 10 was the launch, but the real work begins now!
+Help take us to the next level in the 100-day challenge that is unfolding now.